Mourad4021/sales-web-app/README.md

 /src
   /home
     /HomePage
-  /contacts
+      index.js
+      HomePage.jsx         # The component
+      HomePage.test.jsx    # Test the component
+      styles.css           # The css for the component homePage useNews.js           # A hook that is only used by HomePage useNews.test.js      # The test of the hook /contacts
     /ContactsPage
     /ContactPage
   /counters
     /CountersPage
   /hooks
-    index.js          # should only be use as index /useCounter
+    index.js               # should only be use as indexation file /useCounter